 Prescription Drugs

-When you enroll in a Western Governors University medical plan, you automatically receive prescription drug benefits through Cigna.
+When you enroll in a Western Governors University medical plan, you automatically receive prescription drug benefits through CVS Caremark.

 Prescription Drug Coverage At-a-Glance